How to Stop Being Toxic in a Relationship

 Lack of compatibility

 Simply put, you both might not be suited for each other.
-If the personalities of both the partners are completely different and there’s no match, it is likely that one partner will turn toxic.
+If the personalities of both partners are completely different and there’s no match, it is likely that one partner will turn toxic.
 In this case, unfortunately, you are the tone.

 Signs you are the toxic one in the relationship